*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

-¶ 2 Leave a comment on paragraph 2 0 In the 1760s, Benjamin Rush, a native of Philadelphia, recounted a visit to Parliament.
+¶ 3 Leave a comment on paragraph 3 0 In the 1760s, Benjamin Rush, a native of Philadelphia, recounted a visit to Parliament.
 Upon seeing the King’s throne in the House of Lords, Rush said he “felt as if he walked on sacred ground” with “emotions that I cannot describe.” ((Benjamin Rush to Ebenezer Hazard, October 22, 1768, in L. H. Butterfield, ed., Letters of Benjamin Rush, 2 vols.
 (Princeton: Princeton University Press, 1951), 1:68.))
 Throughout the eighteenth century, colonists had developed significant emotional ties with both the British monarchy and the British constitution.
-British subjects enjoyed a degree of liberty unknown in the unlimited monarchies of France and Spain.
 The British North American colonists had just helped to win a world war and most, like Rush, had never been more proud to be British.
 And yet, in a little over a decade, those same colonists would declare their independence and break away from the British Empire.
 Seen from 1763, nothing would have seemed as improbable as the American Revolution.

 II.
 The Origins of the American Revolution

-¶ 7 Leave a comment on paragraph 7 1 Amidst the uncertainty, colonists developed their own notions of their place in the empire.
+¶ 8 Leave a comment on paragraph 8 0 Colonists developed their own understanding of how they fit into the empire.
 They saw themselves as British subjects “entitled to all the natural, essential, inherent, and inseparable rights of our fellow subjects in Great-Britain.”
 The eighteenth century brought significant economic and demographic growth in the colonies.
 This success, they believed, resulted partly from Britain’s hands-off approach to the colonies.
 By mid-century, colonists believed that they held a special place in the empire, which justified Britain’s hands-off policy.
 In 1764, James Otis Jr. wrote, “The colonists are entitled to as ample rights, liberties, and privileges as the subjects of the mother country are, and in some respects to more.” ((James Otis, The Rights of the Colonies Asserted and Proved (Boston, 1764), 52, 38.))

-¶ 9 Leave a comment on paragraph 9 1 Colonial political culture in the colonies also developed differently than that of the mother country.
+¶ 10 Leave a comment on paragraph 10 0 Colonial political culture in the colonies also developed differently than that of the mother country.
 In both Britain and the colonies, land was the key to political participation, but because land was more easily obtained in the colonies, a higher proportion of male colonists participated in politics.
 Colonial political culture drew inspiration from the “country” party in Britain.
-These ideas—generally referred to as the ideology of republicanism—stressed the corrupting nature of power on the individual, the need for those involved in self-governing to be virtuous (i.e., putting the “public good” over their own self-interest) and to be ever vigilant against the rise of conspiracies, centralized control, and tyranny.
+These ideas—generally referred to as the ideology of republicanism—stressed the corrupting nature of power and the need for those involved in self-governing to be virtuous (i.e., putting the “public good” over their own self-interest).
+Patriots would need to be ever vigilant against the rise of conspiracies, centralized control, and tyranny.
 Only a small fringe in Britain held these ideas, but in the colonies, they were widely accepted. ((Bernard Bailyn, The Ideological Origins of the American Revolution (Cambridge: The Belknap Press of Harvard University Press, 1967).))

 III.
 The Causes of the American Revolution